1102131860/ECE6122/README.md

 ### Nov 14th, 2024
 * Use unblock socket to solve the bug of closing window for UCPServer.
 The task that inform the client that sever is about to close is done as well.
 * Change the boundary checking for robot and make it fixed when it touches the boundary and still move outside the area.
-* __Still need an image for the robot and rotating the image as the robot's direction changes__
+* __There is a bug where if the server terminates firstly, then the client may enter dead lock.
+This may due to the socket.send() method.__